jblindsay/whitebox-tools/readme.txt

 - The RelativeStreamPowerIndex tool has been renamed StreamPowerIndex, to be more in-line with other software.
 - Added a two-sample K-S test for comparing the distributions of two rasters.
+- Added a Wilcoxon Signed-Rank test for comparing two rasters.
+- Added a paired-samples Student's t-test for comparing two rasters.

 Version 1.0.1 (20-10-2019)
 - Boolean type tool parameters previously worked simply by the presence of the parameter flag.